rafaelma/pgbackman/docs/manual.rst

 code or under the directory ``/usr/share/pgbackman`` if you have installed PgBackMan via ``source``, ``rpm`` or ``deb`` packages.

+You can install the ``pgbackman`` database for the first time with this command:

 ::

    psql -h <dbhost.domain> -f /usr/share/pgbackman/pgbackman.sql